camunda/camunda-docs-manual/content/reference/rest/task/identity-links/post-delete-identity-link.md

 ---

-Removes an identity link from a task.
+Removes an identity link from a task by id.

 # Method